-Hershel Sosnoff has more than three decades of real estate investment and financing experience and he was a partner in a national scope public accounting firm.
+Hershel Sosnoff has more than three decades of real estate investment and financing experience.
 He is a graduate of the Wharton School and is a Certified Public Accountant.
 Hershel is a member of the Board of Trustees of the New Hampshire Retirement System.

-Lawrence A. Johansen has more than three decades of experience with investment and administration of public pensions.
+Lawrence A. Johansen has more than four decades of experience with investment and administration of public pensions.
 He held progressively more responsible positions at the New York State Teachers' Retirement System.
 His most recent positions at the New York State Teachers' Retirement System were Managing Director, Securities Investment Officer and Actuary.